kamalraj21/FinanceTracker/README.md

 # FinanceTracker
-This repository contains all the project files for the FinanceTracker.
+This repository contains all the project files for the FinanceTracker app.

 ## Project Scope